Venus Emissivity Mapper: History and heritage

-After their discovery, the spectral windows have been used by several space-based (Venus Express, Galileo and Cassini) and ground-based missions.
+Spectral windows have been used by several space-based (Venus Express, Galileo and Cassini) and ground-based missions to study Venus.
 While these mostly represented proof of concepts, they gave rise to the idea for the Venus Emissivity Mapper, which is building on the flight heritage of all the aforementioned missions, especially so on VIRTIS and VMC aboard Venus Express.
 VEM was first put forward as part of the EnVision mission proposal in 2010.
 At the same time, the first Venus-analogue measurements began surfacing, making it possible to derive surface compositions from the measured Venus emissivities.
 EnVision's initial proposal was not accepted, and so the design was iterated upon so that a new proposal could be made in 2014 and again in 2016.
 ESA selected it for an in-depth design study in 2018 and three years later, ESA declared EnVision — with VEM (VenSpec-M) aboard — the fifth M-class Cosmic Vision mission.

 The Venus Emissivity Mapper was also submitted to the NASA Discovery Program as part of the VERITAS proposal in 2014.
 It was initially selected for Phase A funding but not chosen for flight.
 In 2019, an updated proposal was submitted to the Discovery Program, once more receiving Phase A funding.
 Two years later, in June 2021, the announcement about VERITAS' official selection was made public.

 Building onto the heritage of previous missions, all subsystems have a TRL level of at least 6, thereby giving VEM an overall TRL of 6.

 Science

-Typically, the stronger signal resulting from reflected sunlight is measured.
-This is not possible here, however, as sunlight blurs the surface contribution to the signal.
-For that reason, measurements have to be done at night and the fainter — especially so in the spectral region of interest — emissivity signal is the one measured.
+Observations will be made at night measuring the emissivity signal from the surface.

-Typically, igneous rocks are identified through Na, K, and Si content — yet this is not possible in this case, as those elements lack observable features in the 1 µm region.
-Instead, transition metals (primarily Fe), and their spectral features in the relevant windows are used to characterise the surface composition.
-This map of iron content can then, with topological data, be used to generate a map of inferred rock types.
+Typically, igneous rocks are identified by their sodium, potassium, and silicon content.
+However these elements lack observable features in the 1 μm spectral band.
+Instead, transition metals (primarily Fe), and their spectral features in the relevant windows, will be used to characterise the surface composition.
+This map of iron content will then, with topological data, be used to generate a map of inferred rock types.

 In order for these measurements to be absolute rather than relative, the measurements are to be calibrated using the data gathered by the Venera landers when overflying their landings zones.